-Students are expected to be at school by 8.40 am each morning in readiness for Morning Homeroom which begins at 8.45 am.
-Students are dismissed at 3.20 pm each day except Day 4 and Day 9, when they are dismissed at 2.50 pm.
+Students are expected to be at school by 8.40 am each morning in readiness for morning Homeroom, which begins at 8.45 am.
+Students are dismissed at 3.20 pm every day.

 Students are enrolled on the understanding that regular attendance will be maintained for the duration of each school term.
 Only in exceptional circumstances will permission be given by the Principal for lengthy absences from the College, for reasons other than illness.
 In these cases timely notice should be given.
 Extension of school holidays is most disruptive and parents are urged to observe term dates, so that all planned work can be covered.